 The Company's operating practices are governed by the principles set out in its Code of Business Conduct and Ethics as well as by the Charter of the Corporate Social Responsibility Committee.
-Upon the recommendation of the Governance and Nominating Committee, the Corporate Social Responsibility Committee and its Charter were approved by the Board of Directors in August of 2013.
-The Corporate Social Responsibility Committee combined the existing Environmental Sustainability, Health and Safety, and First Nations Committees into one committee.
 The Corporate Social Responsibility Committee monitors the activities of the Company as they relate to environmental and health and safety policies, activities and regulations as well as oversight of First Nations consultation and reviewing and monitoring the impact of policies, programs, procedures and activities in the communities in which Century conducts its business.

-Century Iron is fully committed to a policy of corporate responsibility and sustainability in all aspects of its operations.
+Century is fully committed to a policy of corporate responsibility and sustainability in all aspects of its operations.
 Towards this end the Company continues to implement, expand and promote its sustainable development and social responsibility policies and programs, to build employee and community awareness of health and safety issues and to protect the environment.